JGex/assignment/README.md

 - Improve ApiClient to allow other http methods, only get is actually allowed
 - Improve product's image on import, download it, check if it's a valid image, store it locally
 - Add a logger decorator to add a _context_ and _domaine_ for the log, it will help if the log is parsed in a monitoring tool
-- Add cache on the product list, revoked by the update route and laravel synchronize command
+- Add cache on the product list, revoked by the update route and the synchronize command